ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 5.3.
 Responsibility for Users

 Some Cloud Services require Users to be designated by Administrators and some may allow Users to invite other Users.
 The appointed Administrator is responsible for understanding the settings and controls for each Cloud Service you use and for controlling whom you allow to become a User.
 If payment is required for Users to use or access a Cloud Services, then we are only required to provide the Cloud Services to those Users for whom you have paid the applicable fees, and only such Users are permitted to access and use the Cloud Services.
 Some Cloud Services may allow you to designate different types of Users, in which case pricing and functionality may vary according to the type of User.
 You are responsible for compliance with this Agreement by all Users, including for any payment obligations.
-You are responsible for the activities of all Users, including Order Forms they may place and how Users use Your Data, even if those Users are not from your organization or domain.
+You are responsible for the activities of all Users, including Subscription Orders they may place and how Users use Your Data, even if those Users are not from your organization or domain.
 The Administrator and the Customer are directly responsible for any damages resulting from User activity.

 ## 6. Platform rights and responsibilities